The pub – a local institution that needs protecting

 Posted on January 5, 2012

-Local pubs are true heroes of local communities, but they are closing down at an alarming rate.
+Local pubs are bastions of local communities, but they are closing down at an alarming rate.
 Localised brand strategies could play a huge role in their survival.

 I’ve worked with several well known pub brands over the years, covering premium ‘gastro-pubs’, traditional village pubs and good old fashioned local boozers.
 Probably the most common theme throughout has been overcoming the quadruple challenge of high taxes on alcohol, the smoking ban, discounting by supermarkets and, most recently, the drop in disposable income.
 According to market researchers CGA Strategy, in the period between December 2008 and June 2011, some 3,444 pubs closed down at a rate of almost 4 a day.
 There’s no doubt that these are worrying numbers, but CGA’s figures also revealed that there were 1,528 new pub openings during the same period, which is perhaps a sign that there is still hope for an industry that is such a vital part of British culture.